NYUDataBootcamp/Book/py-fun1.md

 A Python list is what it sounds like:  an ordered collection of items.
 The items can be lots of things:  numbers, strings, variables, or even other lists.

 **Creating lists.** We create lists by putting **square brackets around a collection of items** separated by commas.
 Here are some examples.
-Type each line of code into Spyder's IPython console and run them.
+Type each line of code into a code cell and run them.

 ```python
 numberlist = [1, 5, -3]